nate-maxwell/Lucid/README.md

 ### Step 5 - Unreal
-Lastly, drop the unreal plugin, found within the Lucid project, into the plugins folder of your unreal project and you should be good to go.
+Lastly, drop the unreal plugin, found within the Lucid project, into the plugins folder of your unreal project, and you should be good to go.
+There does seem to be a bug with the toolbar icons in versions previous to 5.3.